cdapio/hydrator-plugins/core-plugins/docs/AzureBlobStore-batchsource.md

 -------

 This example connects to Azure Blob Store and reads in files found in the specified directory.
-This example uses the 'hydrator' container on the 'hydratorstorage.blob.core.windows.net' account on Azure Blob Store
+This example uses the 'hydrator' container on the 'hydratorstorage.blob.core.windows.net' account on Azure Blob Store:

     {
         "name": "AzureBlobStore",